mega-ht/uCrop-n-Edit/README.md

 # uCrop'n'Edit - Image Cropping and Editing Library for Android

 This repository is a fork of <a href="https://github.com/krokyze/uCrop-n-Edit">uCrop'n'Edit</a>, which is in turn a fork of <a href="https://github.com/Yalantis/uCrop">uCrop</a>.
-I fixed some bugs, updated the dependencies, and converted much of the code to Kotlin.
+I fixed some bugs, updated the dependencies and gradle, and converted much of the code to Kotlin.

 ## Features